Chart Color Schemes

 Ashfield - South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 28 projects that could impact the local area's performance.
-Key projects include the NSW Health Infrastructure Program - Inner West, Cardinal Freeman Final Release Development - Wattle Building, NSW School Infrastructure Program - Inner West, and AshLife Residential Development.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 27 projects likely impacting the area.
+Key projects include NSW Health Infrastructure Program - Inner West, Cardinal Freeman Final Release Development - Wattle Building, NSW School Infrastructure Program - Inner West, and AshLife Residential Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.